mikeizbicki/ucr-cs100/textbook/assignment-help/strtok/README.md

 Token 1: Root
 Token 2: Root
 ```
 Why does this happen?
-The answer is whenever something is passed into the `str` argument for`strtok`,
-the function assumes that this is a new string to parse.
-The way `strtok` works is that whenever it finds a
-token, it removes that token and the following deliminator from the string being looked at.
-It then holds on
-to the rest of the string to be use as the "default" if no string is passed in the next time `strtok`
-is called.
-In the above program, both calls recieved a new string to parse, overriding the default value.
+The answer is whenever something is passed into the `str` argument for`strtok`, the function assumes that this is a new string to parse.
+The way `strtok` works is that whenever it finds a token, it removes that token and the following deliminator from the string being looked at.
+It then holds on to the rest of the string to be use as the "default" if no string is passed in the next time `strtok` is called.
+In the above program, both calls received a new string to parse, overriding the default value.

 With this in mind let's change the above program and walk through what is happening.
 ```